Gozkybrain/myBank-FinTech/README.md

 - By Default, Newly Registered users will have role as `user` and group as `cancelled`.
 Cancelled can not make transfer, Deactivated will make pending transfers, and Activated will be complete.

-- When a User makes a withdrawal; `deactivated` means pending but group will change to `cancelled` which means do not allow. `activated` will go completed.
+- When a User makes a withdrawal; `deactivated` means pending but group will change to `cancelled` which means do not allow. `activated` will go completed. `deactivated` on investments means that the user needs to verify to gain access.

 - During a trade; `Admins` will not be allowed to trade for security reasons, `Investor` means that a trade is currently ongoing, while `User` can carry out activities.
 If a user makes a  trade, onsubmit their role changes to investor signifying that their trade has not ended.
 When ended, the investor now clicks on the claim button which completes the transaction, sends the email, and returns the investor to user.